 - Work may be submitted via Submittable from June 1 through October 1 (no fee).

 - Submissions must be the writer’s original work and cannot be previously published in print or online.
+Do not submit work that has been produced using any AI resources.

 - Writers may submit one piece per category each year.
 Categories include Fiction (short story or flash fiction), Creative Nonfiction (personal essay, lyric essay, or flash nonfiction), and Prose Poems (paragraph format; no line breaks or stanzas).
 NOTE: Please be sure to choose the correct category when submitting your work.